hove-io/navitia/documentation/slate/source/includes/errors.md

 Code 40x
 --------
-> When there's an error you'll receive a response with a error object containing a unique error id
+> When navitia is unable to give an answer, you'll receive a response with a error object containing a unique error id, in an 4XX http code response

 ```shell
 #request